 Doak, J. & Doak, L. (2017).
 Non-verbal victims in the adversarial criminal process: communication, competency, and credibility.
 Northern Ireland Legal Quarterly, 68(4), 451-468.

-Doak, L. (2021).
+Doak, L. (2023).
 Do all children have the right to express views?
 Listening to ‘differently-voiced’ communicators.
-Routledge International Handbook of Children's Rights and Disability.
-[Forthcoming].
+In Beckett, A. E., & Callus, A. M. (Eds.)
+The Routledge International Handbook of Children's Rights and Disability.
+Taylor & Francis.

 Doak, L. (2015).
 Disability, augmentative communication and the American Dream: a Qualitative Enquiry.
 Disability & Society, 30(6), 1-3.